digitalcrust/digitalcrust-website/content/DigitalCrust.md

 permalink: index
 ---

-**DigitalCrust** is an initiative to bring together geologists who build software to characterize the Earth's crust.
-We seek to increase coordination among such geologists working in different organizations and subfields, towards a goal of producing an integrated, multi-system [[Digital twin of the crust|digital model of the crust]].
+The **DigitalCrust** collaboration brings together geologists who build software to characterize the Earth's crust.
+We seek to increase coordination among workers in different organizations and subfields, towards a goal of producing an integrated, multi-system [[Digital twin of the crust|digital model of the crust]].
 Among our [[DigitalCrust Goals|broad goals]] are to